apify/apify-docs/sources/platform/proxy/datacenter_proxy.md

 * Measures statistics of traffic for specific users and hostnames.
 * Allows selection of proxy servers by country.

-## Datacenter proxy types
+## Data center proxy types

-When using Apify's datacenter proxies, you can either select a proxy group, or the `auto` mode.
+When using Apify's data center proxies, you can either select a proxy group, or the `auto` mode.
 [Apify Proxy](https://apify.com/proxy) offers either proxy groups that are shared across multiple customers or dedicated ones.

 ### Shared proxy groups {#shared-proxy-groups}